Protecting Our Environment

 - More on Protecting Our Environment:

-Climate change is a serious threat to California and the next generation.
+We must address the grave threat that climate change poses to our state of California and to future generations.
 The vast majority of qualified scientists agree that the data on climate change is clear.
 The evidence shows climate change is making our drought worse and could lead to future droughts.
 Climate change is expected to result in rising sea levels, which could damage the Sacramento delta and major coastal cities throughout the Bay Area.
-It could also mean more out-of-control forest fires and more dangerous storms, affecting the country’s agriculture and infrastructure.
+It could also mean more out-of-control forest fires and more dangerous storms, affecting our country’s agriculture and infrastructure.

 Climate change could make our world a less safe and less prosperous place.
 We have a responsibility to do what we can to address this crisis.
 Climate change also provides us with an opportunity to transition to a clean energy economy that would create jobs and protect the health of our families.